pepe/specular/README.md

 end
 ```

-Hooks can also be executed selectively or disabled at all for each task in part.
+Hooks can also be executed selectively or disabled at all for each spec in part.

 To disable all hooks, set :hooks option to `nil` or `false`: